Will-Howard/manifolio/README.md

-# manifolio
+# Manifolio

-Bet sizing tool for manifold markets
+This is a bet size calculator for [manifold markets](https://manifold.markets/)